MarcoBenelli/download_manager/README.md

 make install
 ```

-Build the application, the output will be in `dist`:
+Finally Build the application, the output will be in `dist`:
 ```sh
 make
 ```